-  “The Committee destroyed her career,” she argued.
+“The Committee destroyed her career,” she countered.
 “Not me.”

 Balru sat beside her on the chaise.
 “Tavo came into the precinct, Kul, concerned about her safety.”

-“That subakidoe is no threat to the Primary,” she assured, softly.
+“That subakidoe is no threat to the Primary,” she said.

 “No, but you are, Kul,” Balru’s deep voice gained an edge.
-“When you published her book, you established a connection to her.”
+“When you published her book, you established a relationship.”

-“Fusada was next in line to rule, not me,” Sofita addressed the marix plainly.
-“Her being dead and my still breathing, doesn’t change that.”
+“Fusada was next in line to rule, not me,” Sofita addressed the marix.
+“Her being dead and my still breathing doesn’t change that.”

 “You and Fusada are one citizen in the eyes of the Collective,” Balru reminded.